CUSTOMER CART

 Back to Top

-Restringing a blind?
+Restringing a blind

 If the cords are not broken, you do not have to remove the blind.
 Begin by removing the ladder cap from the under side of the bottom rail.
 Now that the ends of the cords are exposed within the bottom rail, pull them out slightly.
 Cut the old cord above the knot and weld the ends of the old and new cord together using a lighter or match.
 Roll the joined cords between your fingers to create a smooth weld.
 From the cord lock side, gently pull the tassel toward the left and this will pull the new cording through the same path.
 When the cording gets to the desired length for the controls to be, tie a knot in the ends by the bottom rail and cut off the excess.
 Replace the tassel and repeat process for additional cords.